World Famous Lover

 World Famous Lover is a 2020 Indian Telugu-language romantic drama film written and directed by Kranthi Madhav.
-The film stars Vijay Deverakonda, Raashii Khanna, Aishwarya Rajesh, Catherine Tresa and Izabelle Leite.
+The film stars Vijay Deverakonda in a double role alongside, Raashii Khanna, Aishwarya Rajesh, Catherine Tresa and Izabelle Leite.
 It is produced by K. A. Vallabha under the banner of Creative Commercials.

 The film was panned by the critics and audience though Aishwarya Rajesh's performances was praised.
+The film was a box office disaster.

 Plot

 The film begins with Gautham in a prison saying that he too has a story to tell.
 The film cuts to Yamini and Gautham's story.
 They are in a live-in relationship.
 Gautham is pursuing his dream of becoming a writer.
 Yamini takes care of Gautham like a mother and is always supportive of his decisions.
 But she doesn't see him putting in any effort for his dream and is fed up with her routine life.
 She eventually breaks up with Gautham.

 This makes Gauthum start writing again and he writes a story that takes place in Yellandu.
 The protagonist Srinu is a union leader in the coal mines and is married to Suvarna unwillingly and the couple has a 5-year old son.
 The newly appointed officer, Ms. Smitha gets close to Srinu, unaware that he is married.
 Srinu does not disclose his marital status either and starts to avoid his own wife Suvarna.
 Suvarna suspects that her husband is having an extra-marital affair but doesn't confront him.
 Instead, she decides to pursue her career.
 She tops her examinations and it is published in the local newspaper, causing Smitha realise that Srinu is married, that too with a son.
 Srinu upon rushing home finds Suvarna in a modern dress.
 She tells him that she'll be whatever he wants her to be, including wearing revealing clothes and make-up.
 All this made Srinu understand his mistake and go back to loving his wife.
 The story ends with a note from Gautham saying that Srinu sacrificed everything to be with his wife.

 Now, the story cuts back to the present where Gautham recalls his past on how he first encountered Yamini and how they fell in love.
 The next morning, he goes to meet Yamini in her office to tell her that he has started writing again, but Yamini asks him to leave.
 Another glimpse from his past is shown when Gautham and Yamini used to work in the same office.
 Yamini was going to be terminated and Gautham was going to get a promotion to work in Paris.
 Instead, he resigns the job requesting the manager to retain Yamini's position.
 The film again cuts back to the present where Gautham says that if he hadn't resigned from his job, he would have been in Paris right now.
 This inspires him to write another story that takes place in Paris.